FluentLenium/FluentLenium/README.md

 Instead of implementing a new ```WebDriverFactory``` class, you may also override ```newWebDriver()``` in the Test class, but doing so will ignore any value defined in ```webDriver``` configuration property.

-## Browser Lifecycle
+### WebDriver Lifecycle

-For JUnit and TestNG, you can define the browser lifecycle.
+WebDriver Lifecycle is fully by FluentLenium.

+You should never create the WebDriver used in the test by yourself.

-Use the class annotation @SharedDriver and you will be able to define how the driver will be created:
+Use the class annotation `@SharedDriver` and you will be able to define how the driver will be created:
 ```java
 @SharedDriver(type = SharedDriver.SharedType.ONCE)
 ```